 Credentials & Biography

-Doctorate in Naturopathic Medicine - Bastyr University
+Doctorate in Naturopathic Medicine - Bastyr University in Washington State

-Certified in Plant Based Nutrition - Cornell University
+Certified in Plant Based Nutrition - Cornell University and Certified Nutrition Specialist

-Licensed Neurofeedback Practitioner
+Licensed Neurofeedback (Biofeedback EEG) Practitioner

 I began my journey in healthcare looking for ways to help people that were both currently accepted and alternatives that had been clinically used for hundreds of years.
 I was taught at a young age to think about the body from a holistic perspective, and I spent 4 years studying the best ways to understand a person, integrative laboratory work and approaches to healthcare.